lucia-auth/lucia/documentation/collection/main/reference/api/auth.md

 ## `useKey()`

-Validates the key, using the provided key and current time.
+Validates the key, using the provided password and current time, and throws an error if the key password is incorrect or the key is expired.
 Will delete single use keys on read, including expired ones.

 ```ts
 const useKey: (